LawleyFall2018/230-fall2017/weekly_materials/week12/pixelArtistExercise.md

 You may have noticed that there are two grids defined on this page; one is for the pixels, and the other is for the overall page layout (#wrapper).

-The page layout grid is set up to take up the full height of the viewport, so that the background color covers the entire viewable space.

-It's a 2x4 grid.
+The #wrapper element is set up to take up the full height of the viewport, so that the background color covers the entire viewable space.
+It's also a 2x4 grid container.
 The first row has content only in the second column (the title); the other three cells are empty.
 The second row has the pixel grid in the second column, and the instructions and controls in the third column; the first and fourth columns are empty.

-It's set up as a 4-column grid because I'm using the first and fourth columns to center the rest of the content in the viewport.
+I implemented a 4-column grid because I'm using the first and fourth columns to center the rest of the content in the viewport.
 The second column is set to auto, so it should take up only as much space as the #pixelGrid container requires.
 The #instructions container is set to 250px.
-The other two columns are each set to 1fr, which means they each take up an equal amoutn of the remaining space--functioning like `margin: 0 auto` but in a more semantic and reliable way.
-The #instructions element is set to justify-self: left, which pushes it up right next to the side of the grid, regardless of the size of the viewport, and the h1 element is set to justify-self:center so that it stays centered over the grid.
+The other two columns are each set to 1fr, which means they each take up an equal amount of the remaining space--functioning like `margin: 0 auto` but in a more semantic and reliable way.
+The #instructions element is set to justify-self: left, which keeps it adjacent to the side of the pixel grid, regardless of the size of the viewport.
+The h1 element is set to justify-self:center so that it stays centered over the grid.

 ![Wrapper Grid](pixelArtist3.png)